How Does High Humidity Affect Human Health?

 You read that correctly, like a car, the human body too can overheat when exposed to high humidity and vigorous activity.

 Hyperthermia is the opposite of hypothermia.
-When your body loses too much heat to the surroundings, that is hypothermia, a risk mostly associated with cold water swimming/diving or exposure to cold.
+When your body loses too much heat to the surroundings, that is hypothermia, a risk mostly associated with swimming, diving, or exposure to cold.

 Hyperthermia on the other hand is the inability of the body to lose heat, so it ends up overheating.